Who is responsible for our system?

 The bodies responsible for developing, amending and setting food standards are outlined below.

-Food Standards Australia New Zealand; known as FSANZ, was established under the Food Standards Australia New Zealand Act 1991 and is an independent statutory authority.
+Food Standards Australia New Zealand, was established under the Food Standards Australia New Zealand Act 1991 and is an independent statutory authority.
 It has a twelve member Board and offices in Canberra, Australia and Wellington, New Zealand.

 FSANZ is also responsible for some labelling requirements on packaged and unpackaged food, e.g. specific mandatory warnings or advisory labels, and also develops Australia-only food standards to address food safety issues, including requirements for primary production.

-More information about FSANZ is available on their website FSANZ.
-Visit the 'the Making of Food Standards' for more information on how food standards are developed .
+More information about FSANZ is available on the FSANZ website.
+Visit the 'the Making of Food Standards' for more information on how food standards are developed.

 Implementation and enforcement

-The Australian State and Territory and New Zealand government agencies are responsible for implementing, monitoring and enforcing food regulation through their own various Food Acts and other food related legislation.
-The Department of Agriculture and Water Resources enforces the Food Standards Code at the border in relation to imported food.
+The Australian state and territory and New Zealand government agencies are responsible for implementing, monitoring and enforcing food regulation through their own various Food Acts and other food related legislation.
+The Australian Government Department of Agriculture, Water and the Environment enforces the Code at the border in relation to imported food.

 The responsible agencies vary in each jurisdiction, but generally include policy areas within the relevant Departments of Health, and also within Departments of Industry, Agriculture and/or Primary Industries and/or Food Authorities.
 Across both countries, the bodies include: